 Open source Open source is something people can modify and share because its design is publicly accessible and free to use.
 Typically this term is used for computer programs but here at BOTL Farm we use it more g...

-Quiet Corner Northeastern Connecticut, better known as the Quiet Corner, is a historic region of the state of Connecticut, located in the northeastern corner of the state.
-It is generally associated with Windham C...
+Quiet Corner Northeastern Connecticut, better known as the Quiet Corner, is a historic region of the state of (duh) Connecticut, located in the northeastern corner of the state (wow).
+It is generally associated wi...

 Regenerative Regenerative farming means that the land, ecosystem, and watersheds are positively benefited, enhanced, improved, and made better by the farm.
 It means not having concentrated animal manure that will ...